22 wonderful things to do in NYC this Christmas

-Christmas in New York City is a magical place to be, and it’s never too early to start planning Christmas I say!
+Christmas in New York City is a magical place to be, and it’s never too early to start planning Christmas I say – even for next year!

 You’ll have almost left it too late if you wait for the Macy’s Thanksgiving Day parade to be done, but as soon as that’s over, it’s all baubles and Santa Claus and reindeer and shop windows filled with Christmas cheer.
 In fact, if you’re staying at the iconic Plaza Hotel, staff work through Thanksgiving night to trasnform the hotel into Christmas by morning!